Types of Mattresses

 Adjustable beds

-Adjustable bed foundation – remember, you’ll still need a mattress to go on top
+An example of an adjustable bed foundation.
+Remember, you’ll still need a mattress to go on top.

-Pillow top mattresses can come in varying forms.
-The defining characteristic is the plush pillow top covering on top of the mattress.
+Pillow-top mattresses can come in varying forms.
+The defining characteristic is the plush pillow-top covering on top of the mattress.
 The pillow top is generally sewn into the top layer of the mattress.
 Pillow tops help to add extra support and cushion.
-You’ll find pillow tops atop innerspring, memory foam, latex, hybrids, adjustable beds, and more mattress types.
+You’ll find pillow tops on innerspring, memory foam, latex, hybrids, adjustable beds, and more mattress types.

 Example: Winkbeds